-In his 2006 State of the Union Address, President George W. Bush introduced the Advanced Energy Initiative, which included increased funding to research advanced biofuel production processes.
-In early 2007, President Bush announced the "Twenty-in-Ten" Initiative, a plan to reduce gasoline consumption by 20 percent in 10 years (USDA and DOE 2008).
+In his 2006 State of the Union Address, the President introduced the Advanced Energy Initiative, which included increased funding to research advanced biofuel production processes.
+In early 2007, the President announced the "Twenty-in-Ten" Initiative, a plan to reduce gasoline consumption by 20 percent in 10 years (BRDB 2008).